What Degree Do You Need to Be a Nurse? Laying Out Your Options

 While not technically a nurse, a nursing assistant position is one way to dip your toes into the healthcare field with a relatively smaller upfront investment.
 CNAs help patients with personal care duties like bathing, feeding and taking vital signs.
 Though it might not be the most glamorous work, CNAs are needed in all sorts of healthcare facilities including hospitals, outpatient clinics, and especially nursing homes or long-term care facilities.
 Patients in nursing homes or long-term care facilities often have limited mobility, dementia, and need frequent check-ins and help with basic tasks.

-Though these positions don’t technically require a credential, becoming a certified nursing assistant does require candidates to complete of a short educational program and pass a state competency exam which allows those that pass to use specific titles like CNA (certified nursing assistant or certified nursing aide) and apply for corresponding positions.
+Though these positions don’t technically require a credential, becoming a certified nursing assistant does require candidates to complete a short educational program and pass a state competency exam which allows those that pass to use specific titles like CNA (certified nursing assistant or certified nursing aide) and apply for corresponding positions.

 Practical nursing diploma